jorge-ramirez-upm/RepTate/RepTate/docs/source/installation.rst

 The "scenic route"
 ==================

-This option will take you through the installation of Python 3, RepTate dependancies, and the "cloning" of RepTate's repository.
+This option will take you through the installation of Python 3, RepTate dependencies, and the "cloning" of RepTate's repository.

 Executive summary